thuzarwin/open-data-sprints/docs/project-training.rst

 **Why it matters:**

-Equipping city employees with the necessary tools will enable them to further contribute to the city’s Open Data Initiative.
+Equipping Open Data Liaisons and City Employees who are defined as Open Data Enthuisiasts with the necessary tools will enable them to further contribute to the city’s Open Data Initiative.

 **The approach:**